[jbox color=”red” width=”400″]Only 10 more days to Christmas (or less!). Don’t Panic! Gifts for musicians that fit in a stocking.[/jbox]

 Electric guitar players may appreciate accessories that keep the guitar strap from slipping off the strap button.
 My favorite solution is the Schaller Strap Lock system.
 These are about $15.
 This is the same as the Fender Strap lock which is installed on some models of Fender guitars (came on my American Deluxe Strat).

 Dunlop also makes a strap lock system.
 I switched to the Schaller because I like the design better.
 The Dunlop’s made the strap appear to be attached to a rod held off from the guitar.
 A less expensive solution, and still a great stocking stuffer are Dunlop Plastic Straplocks.
 These may be more difficult to find.
+Elderly Instruments carries them.
+They’re about 10% the price of the metal strap locks.
+Unlike the metal locks, there is no modification to the guitar required.

 Clip-on electronic chromatic tuners detect the vibrations of the instrument when the spring clip is clamped to (usually) to the headstock of the instrument.
 The advantage is that there is no microphone and thus no interference from room noise.
 I purchased an Intelli-touch clip on chromatic tuner when there were few choices for this design.
 It was somewhat expensive, but worth it.
 Now there are many choices in this style that are reasonably priced, such as the Snark.